You don’t buy a Ural to go fast.

 But you can click off the miles quite quickly enough on a Ural, despite the tortoise-an-hour speeds.
 While your friends on their Tupperware-tastic crotch rockets (I’m only jealous because I’m criminally slow on a sportsbike) are stopping every 50 miles to refuel and stretch, you’ll be clackker-clackkker-clackkering away happily until the tank’s empty.

 Despite this, you can never get anywhere fast.
 This is because of something Uralistas call “UDF”.
 It’s short for “Ural Delay Factor”.

 It’s quite simple.
 You park anywhere – petrol stations, high streets, car parks, the supermarket – and people come and talk to you.
 I like people, so it’s a joy.
 If you’re a misanthrope, don’t buy a Ural, buy a Honda.
 No-one talks to people on Hondas.

-The standard questions are pretty predictable:
+The opening questions are pretty predictable:

 – what’s that then?
 (It’s a Ural, made in Russia)